 A futon mattress gets used too much.
-Because it doubles up as a couch during the day and a bed at night, a build-up of dirt and grime is almost unavoidable.
-Learning how to take care of it can make it last for long while looking superbly clean.
+Because it doubles up as a couch during the day and a bed at night, a buildup of dirt and grime is almost unavoidable.
+Learning how to take care of it can make it last for a long while, looking superbly clean.
 So, how do you clean a futon mattress?
 Here is how.

 Removing Surface Spills and Stains

 The best way to deal with stains on a futon mattress is to work on them while they’re still fresh.
 For a spill of drink or food, use a piece of cloth, preferably cotton, to soak it up.
-Avoid rubbing off the fresh spill, or it will spread and cover a larger area.
+Avoid rubbing off the new fall, or it will spread and cover a larger area.

 After soaking up the stain, pour about a teaspoon of washing detergent on it and use a wet piece of cotton cloth to rub it off.